sourcegraph/about/content/blogposts/2024/gp-5_steps_to_automate_repetitive_tasks_in_software_dev.md

 Embracing automation in the software development process has the potential to transform workflows, save time, and increase productivity.
 Identifying repetitive tasks, selecting the appropriate tools, and implementing customized solutions can greatly improve your coding standards and reduce the burden of routine tasks.

-[Cody](https://sourcegraph.com/cody) is a utility and valuable tool for automating various development activities, including code reviews, code generation, documentation, fixing coding issues, and automating deployments.
+[Cody](https://sourcegraph.com/cody) is a valuable tool for automating various development activities including code generation, refactoring, documentation, fixing coding issues, and generating unit tests.

 Integrating Cody into your workflow unlocks new levels of project efficiency and results in faster, more reliable, and higher-quality outcomes.